 Licenses and Legalization

 Becoming a Doctor of Veterinary Medicine requires a bachelor’s and a master’s degree in Veterinary Medicine acquired at an accredited schooling institution.
 In order to get licensed to practice veterinary medicine, post-graduates need to pass certifying exams regulated by country.
-The similar goes for veterinary technicians who also need adequate schooling degrees (Vet Techs, Vet Assistants) and certifying exams.
+Similarly, this goes for veterinary technicians who also need adequate schooling degrees (Vet Techs, Vet Assistants) and certifying exams.

 The veterinary education institutions in Europe are accredited by the only official authority – The European Association of Establishments for Veterinary Education (EAEVE).
 There are a total of 94 members, or institutions in Europe accredited by the EAEVE.
 Some of the institutions are also accredited by the American Veterinary Medical Association (AVMA).
 This accreditation makes it possible for graduates and post-graduates to work in the USA, after passing the state exams, or continue their education in-state.
-See the list of Top 5 Veterinary Medicine Universities in Europe, US or Australia!
+See the list of Top 5 Vet Med Schools in Europe, the US, or Australia!

 The employment opportunities in the field of veterinary medicine are constantly increasing in Europe.
 The rate of employment in Europe for veterinarians has an average of 78 percent.
-The best employment statuses of over 90 percents are reported in Belgium, Serbia, Portugal, Poland, and Bulgaria.
-Only 3 percent of veterinarians in Europe are unemployed, and 2 more percents aren’t working in the field because of other reasons.
-Highest unemployment rates for vet professionals are noted in Macedonia, Italy, and Spain.
+The best employment statuses of over 90 percent are reported in Belgium, Serbia, Portugal, Poland, and Bulgaria.
+Only 3 percent of veterinarians in Europe are unemployed, and 2 more percent aren’t working in the field because of other reasons.
+The highest unemployment rates for vet professionals are noted in Macedonia, Italy, and Spain.

 The most popular employment sector for vets in Europe is the private practice with an overall of 60 percents of professionals working.
 Most of them are focused on companion animals, rather than farm animals.
 The bigger focus on companion animals is registered in the western part of Europe.
 19 percents of veterinarians work in the field of public health as the second most popular field of work.
 6 percent contribute in education and research, 4 percent in various industries.